 The question for many pastors and church planters is, “How can I increase traffic to my church website?”

-Instead of straining your budget and subjecting your church to costly SEO, here are seven quick and simple tactics that will help your site rise in the local google search rankings.
-Whether a local business or a church, I’ve never met anyone who didn’t wish they had more traffic.
+Instead of straining your budget and subjecting your church to costly SEO, here are seven simple tactics that will help your church’s website rise in the local google search rankings.

-Though these techniques are more for the DIY crowd, if you wish to learn more about how search engine optimization (SEO) can help grow your church, get your free SEO analysis here and we’ll be happy to follow up with what we can do to make sure you are receiving the maximum exposure possible in your city online.
+Though these techniques are more for the DIY (do it yourself) crowd, if you wish to learn how search engine optimization (SEO) can help grow your church membership, you will want to get your free SEO analysis by completing the short form in the footer and we’ll be happy to follow up with what we can do to make sure you receive the maximum exposure possible online.